 As a result, lenders are much stricter with affordability assessments and the checks that they carry out.

-Borrowers that could end up in financial difficulty will find it harder to get a payday loan.
+Borrowers that could end up in financial difficulty will find it harder to get a loan.
 Consumers won’t be able to easily take out many loans.

 Of course, to have the protection of the FCA, you need to use a registered and authorised lender.
 It is unfortunate, but there are still unregistered lenders that act unlawfully and can put you at risk.
 You should search the Financial Services Register to see if your chosen lender is authorised to offer their services.

 You should also check the Financial Services Register if you’re using a loan broker.
-Use a broker to make a loan application to many lenders at once, but your broker should also be regulated by the Financial Conduct Authority.
+Use a broker to make a payday loan application to many lenders at once, but your broker should also be regulated by the Financial Conduct Authority.

-Payday loans are high interest, short term solutions.
+Payday loans are high interest, short-term solutions.

-A payday loan is not intended as a long-term financial product.
+Short term credit is not intended as a long-term financial product.
 You should also avoid payday loans if you repeatedly rely on credit.

 Before applying for a loan, you should be sure that you can repay your debt on time.
 Don’t just take into account when you’ll have the available money.
-Also consider what will happen if you have another unexpected outgoing, before your loan is repaid in full.
+Also, consider what will happen if you have another unexpected outgoing before your loan is repaid in full.

 If paying off one loan leaves you short on money the following month, you risk an ongoing spiral of debt.

-Payday loans should be for life’s little emergencies.
+Short term forms of credit should be for life’s little emergencies.

 For example. you might choose to apply for a loan if your car breaks down and you need immediate money for repairs.
 More so if you can afford to repay your loan using spare cash the following month.

-You should avoid using high interest loans for non-essential purchases.
+You should avoid using high-interest loans for non-essential purchases.
 Things such as holidays, nights out or home improvements.
-Also avoid taking out a payday loan to cover a regular shortfall in your income.
-If this shortfall isn’t a one off, find more permanent ways to reduce your outgoings or to boost your income.
+Also, avoid taking out a payday loan to cover a regular shortfall in your income.
+If this shortfall isn’t a one-off, find more permanent ways to reduce your outgoings or to boost your income.